• Menu

 Combinations

-Runs are sequences of tiles of the same colour, in an increasing number order.
+Runs are sequences of tiles of the same color, in an increasing number order.
 Note that wrapping over is not allowed, so a 1 cannot follow a 13.
 An example of a valid run made using red tiles is shown below.

 3–4–5–6–7